freakontrol/stmbl/docs/stmbldoc/content/docs/servoterm.md

 ## Connecting to STMBL

+To connect to the STMBL, you will need a mini-USB B cable.
+{{% hint danger %}}
-To connect to the STMBL, you will need a mini-USB B cable. **WARNING:** Be sure that the 24V PSU is floating or shares a ground reference with the PC.
+Be sure that the 24V PSU is floating or shares a ground reference with the PC.
 (Maybe even check the voltage between the connector and socket before inserting the plug.)
+{{% /hint %}}
 You can then click the "connect" button and you should get something like the image below.
-[What if I can not connect](#servoterm-connection-problems)

 ## Servoterm Interface